openstack/openstack-manuals/doc/common/glossary.rst

       An Object Storage component that is responsible for managing objects.

-   Object Storage service (swift)

-      The OpenStack core project that provides eventually consistent and redundant storage and retrieval of fixed digital content.

    Object Storage API

       API used to access OpenStack :term:`Object Storage<Object Storage